PostgreSQL List Schemas: Various Ways to Show All Schemas

 ORDER BY schema_name;

-The result grid will display the schema names, their owners, and the number of tables, views, and functions contained within each schema:
+The result grid will display the schema names, their owners, and the number of tables, views, and functions available in each schema:

 List PostgreSQL schemas with additional information